walmartlabs/lacinia/docs/tutorial/game-data.rst

 Later, we can add more data for the other entities and their relationships.

-Although the keys here are camel-case (like Java or JavaScript) and not kebab-case (like Clojure and other Lisps), they are still valid keys and, more importantly, they match the field names in the GraphQL schema.
+Although the keys here are camel-case (like Java or JavaScript) and not kebab-case (like Clojure and other Lisps), they are still valid Clojure keywords and, more importantly, they match the field names in the GraphQL schema.
 Lacinia doesn't do any trickery here, field names in the schema are matched directly to corresponding keyword keys in the value maps.

-Later still, we'll actually connect our application up to an external database.
+Later in this tutorial, we'll actually connect our application up to an external database.

 Resolver
 --------